-2.1 The Trustees
+2.1 The Directors

-The Management Committee (Trustees) of Sparklers Charity are ultimately responsible for all health and safety matters affecting the premises, Volunteers, and any visitors to the Centre.
+The Management Committee (Directors) of Sparklers Foundation and Centre of Excellence are ultimately responsible for all health and safety matters affecting the premises, staff, and any visitors to the centre.

-2.2 The Chief Officer
+2.2 The Chief Executive Officer (CEO)

-The day-to-day implementation of policy is the task of the, Chief Officer who is responsible for the health and safety of all Volunteers and visitors whilst they are in the Centre, and who ensures that policy, procedures and practices are followed.
+The day-to-day implementation of policy is the task of the, CEO who is responsible for the health and safety of all staff and visitors whilst they are in the Centre, and who ensures that policy, procedures and practices are followed.
+In the absence of the CEO on site, the Principal is the official representative and the responsible person for all the duties of the CEO.

-2.3 Appointed Volunteers / Volunteer Safety Officer
+2.3 Appointed Staff / Volunteer Safety Officer

-From time to time a Volunteers member or designated volunteer will be nominated for specific responsibilities in regard to health and safety at the Centre, and they shall ensure that the following are observed:
+From time to time a staff member or designated volunteer will be nominated for specific responsibilities regarding health and safety at the Centre, and they shall ensure that the following are observed:

 - 2.3.1.
 Equipment and systems of work are safe and without risk to health. - 2.3.2.
 Handling, storage and transport of articles and substances are carried out carefully. - 2.3.3.
-Instruction and supervision is adequate to meet health and safety standards. - 2.3.4.
-The workplace is maintained in a condition conducive to health and safety. - 2.3.5.
-The workplace environment and facilities meet the welfare requirements of its Volunteers. - 2.3.6.
+Instruction and supervision are adequate to meet health and safety standards. - 2.3.4.
+The -workplace is maintained in a condition conducive to health and safety. - 2.3.5.
+The workplace environment and facilities meet the welfare requirements of its staff. - 2.3.6.
 Proper arrangements are made to conduct regular Health and Safety inspections (see enclosed form).

-2.4 Volunteers
+2.4 Staff

 - 2.4.1.
-Volunteers have a personal responsibility to take care of themselves whilst at the Centre, or on official duty at any location, and of any others located there, permanently or temporarily. - 2.4.2.
-Volunteers are to co-operate with the Chief Officer and the Trustees in the execution of health and safety policy, and to help in the implementation of regulations. - 2.4.3.
-Volunteers shall not interfere with, or misuse, anything provided in the interests of health and safety.
+Staff have a personal responsibility to take care of themselves whilst at the centre, or on official duty at any location, and of any others located there, permanently or temporarily. - 2.4.2.
+Staff are to co-operate with the CEO_and the Trustees in the execution of health and safety policy, and to help in the implementation of regulations. - 2.4.3.
+Staff shall not interfere with, or misuse, anything provided in the interests of health and safety.